 Drone use is growing at a rapid rate in the UK and our skies are some of the busiest anywhere in the world.
-There are policies in place to ensure that drones do not compromise the safety of our airports.
+Drones are now banned within 5km of Gatwick and all UK airports.
+It is illegal to fly them within this zone.

 Drones and airports

 Anyone flying a drone must stay well away from aircraft, airports and airfields.
-There is a one kilometre exclusion zone around Gatwick and it is illegal to fly any unauthorised drones within this area.
-Drones must also be kept below 400ft (approx. 120m) at all times.
+There is a 5km flight restriction zone around Gatwick and it is illegal to fly any unauthorised drones within this area.
+Drones must not fly above 400ft (approx. 120m) at any time.
 It is a criminal act to break the no-fly zone and the operator could put lives at risk and go to prison for up to five years.

 Flying drones safely and legally

 When you fly a drone in the UK it is your responsibility to be aware of the rules that are in place to keep everyone safe.